jussitohka/KUBIAC_brainimageanalysis/day2/fmri_processing.md

 ## About registration

 Note that we need to register the individual t-maps to common template to do group statistics.
 There are 1-step, 2-step,and 3-step strategies to this.
-See Figure 4.3 from page 59 of fMRI data analysis handbook.
+See Figure 4.3 from page 59 of *Handbook of functional MRI data analysis* by Russell Poldrack, Jeanette Mumford and Thomas Nichols.